Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Our Linkworker service provides a range of effective interventions and support to those identified as likely to have a brain injury within a prison setting.

-Data from these services show a significant impact, including:
+Data from HMP Cardiff and HMP Swansea, our longest running services, show a significant impact, including:

 Throughout these projects, Brainkind consistently found a disproportionately high number (47%) of male prisoners who had injuries indicative of brain injury compared to the general population.